richard-to/richard-to.github.io/programming/_posts/2024-05-18-mesop-jeopardy.md

 This part is not Mesop specific.
 It is just basic data clean up and formatting.

 The most important part about Jeopardy is the questions.
 We need questions to display on the board.
-I use an old dataset I found a while ago on Reddit.
+I use an old dataset I found awhile ago on Reddit.
 It's a dataset containing 200K questions from the start of Jeopardy all the way to about 2010 or so.
 I believe the questions were scraped from the J Archive, so I don't want to include the dataset in the repo.
 It's easy to find.